The Philipp Schwartz Initiative of the Alexander von Humboldt Foundation: Funding for at-risk researchers

 Universities can act as host institutions.
 The host university acts as the quality manager and if possible, contracts the scholar at risk directly and may offer them institutional affiliation.
 Courses take place either only online with the lecturer in their country of origin or as a tandem course with one lecturer in exile at the host university.

 Call for courses and lectures are published constantly on the website and on social media.
 Interested researchers can apply there directly.

 Scholars at Risk is an international network, that is engaged since over 20 years in supporting and offering sanctuary to researchers at risk, and pushing freedom of science worldwide.
 The German Section of the global Scholars at Risk Network was established in 2016 under the responsibility of the Humboldt Foundation.
 The network connects researchers at risk with hosting institutions, mostly on the basis of temporarily positions between 6-24 months.
 Submission of application is possible at any time and should be made by the scholar at risk.
 Additionally, SAR gives opportunities for further career planning, networking and relocation.

 The lecture series Vivian G. Prins Speaker Series and its online format Virtual Speaker Series offers researchers at risk the opportunity to report on threats to research freedom and attacks against scientist.
 A compensation is given by the host organisation.

-Since 2016 the Volkswagen Foundation supports refugee scholars and scientists to integrate and to carry on their academic career in Germany.
+The Volkswagen Foundation supports refugee scholars and scientists from Afghanistan to integrate and to carry on their academic career in Germany.
 Thereby offering a two year scholarship or a three year project integration.
 Able for application are researchers who were funded by the Foundation in the last ten years or that are currently funded.
-An integration of the refugee scholars in their project is possible for two or three years.
+An integration of the refugee scholars from Afghanistan in their project is possible for two or three years.
 Applications can be made at any point after first contacting the respective program manager at the foundation; processing time is about two month.